ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ## Configure the production ClusterIssuer

-Now, that we correctly obtained a staging certificate, it's time to configure cert-manager to use the production API of Let's Encrypt, in order to do so, we need to change the server URI and give it a different name, everything else stays exactly the same as the staging `ClusterIssuer`, see the updated manifest here below:
+Now, that we correctly obtained a staging certificate, it's time to configure cert-manager to use the production API of Let's Encrypt.
+To do so, we need to change the server URI and give it a different name, everything else stays the same as the staging `ClusterIssuer`, see the updated manifest here below:

-1. Create a file file called `clusterissuer-production.yml` and paste the following manifest into it:
+1. Create a file called `clusterissuer-production.yml` and paste the following manifest into it:

   ```yml
   apiVersion: cert-manager.io/v1